 - 8. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same address as the applicant. - 9.
 A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 10.
 This applies where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 11.
-For the purposes of this policy, parish boundaries are as shown on the below map and will be applied to the admission arrangements for 2024-2025
+For the purposes of this policy, parish boundaries are as shown on a map available from the school and will be applied to the admission arrangements for 2025-2026.

-To see the full policy for St Joseph's Catholic Primary School (Birkenhead), please visit: https://www.stjosephscatholicprimarybirkenhead.co.uk/admissions
+To see the full policy for St Joseph's Catholic Primary School (Birkenhead), please visit: Welcome - St Joseph's Catholic Primary School